Texas Power Plans: Fixed-Rate, Variable-rate, or Indexed

 + Energy Charge

 + [ (Monthly charge + Monthly TDSP Meter Surcharge) ] / [Monthly bill kWh Use]

 During a recent heatwave, customers on Indexed plans saw their energy price double and even triple, totally wiping out the great savings they’d enjoyed up to that point.

-Your power to choose
+Your choice, your power to choose

-Use ComparePower to research the available offers before you make your final selection – you can never go wrong with getting all the information you need for the best decision!
+Use ComparePower to research the available offers before you make your final selection – you can never go wrong with getting all the information you need for the best decision.